DNA-and-Natural-Algorithms-Group/peppercornenumerator/README.md

 ## Version
 1.1 -- Mayor Python>=3.7 code cleanup and speedups for some core functions.
   * rewrite of all objects to use dsdobjects>=0.8 (an attempt to fix rare segfaults).
-  * moved ratedmodel related functions to peppercornenumerator/ratemodel.py.
+  * moved ratemodel related functions to peppercornenumerator/ratemodel.py.
   * renamed open to open1N in order to avoid name conflicts.
   * default concentration unit for output is now 'nM' throughout the library.
   * updating and extending unittests.